LLan-ovoy/Memory-Baguette/Notebook/DDS.md

           * Thus:

-            * only one array field
+            * only one array field
             * only single condition
             * only one positional $